lawrence-innovative-tech/java/JAVA/1 Fundamental & JVM Internals & Performance/0 Fundamentals.md

 Computer knows only 0's and 1's.
 Through [[#**Programming Languages]] we talk or communicate with computer.

+#### **Software
+- Software does not have physical components, Give request to software it process and returns  output.
+There are many type of software are design and developed to solve particular problem or consumer inputs and produces outputs.
+- e.x.
+	- Streams api - Streams are grouped or packages consumes request and it managed and processing then produce output.

 ### **Programming Languages :

 A programming language is a bridge between user (Programmer ) and computer (machine).
 It's one type of communication using respected language like JAVA, PYTHON, C, C++.